-If air is getting in around the horn, your pump may not suck milk effectively.
+If air is getting in around the flange, your pump may not suck milk effectively.
 Adjust your position and replace the cup on your breast so that it feels comfortable and the pump is expressing milk.

 When you want to stop expressing

 When your milk is no longer freely flowing, stop pumping.

 You can store your breast milk in the bottle, by adding a clean sterilized lid or teat and hood, or use it to feed it to your baby.